 Energy bills can be significantly reduced when homeowners invest in smart technology for thermostats.
 It learns to adjust the home's temperature based on the family's schedule, and it's easily controlled by a touch of a smartphone.
 Popular thermostats like Nest work to ensure the right balance in the rooms of the home, whether someone's in them or not.
 The average energy saving for a family for one year is about $140, which is around the same cost as the thermostat for a lifetime.
 Plus, this smart technology can blend directly into the walls, ensuring the space stays clean and uninterrupted.

 Finding the right temperature when it's hot can be difficult, no matter where you live in the South Bay.
 It can seem like you go from sweat to goosebumps and then back again when trying to find comfort.
-There are fans available with technology that will automatically the appliance on and off based on the conditions of the room.
+There are fans available with technology that will automatically turn the appliance on and off based on the conditions of the room.
 So if someone walks in, it will trigger a motion sensor to turn the fan on.
 When the temperature increases, it will automatically turn off.
 It even accounts for humidity in the room and works to make the air more hospitable to everyone.
 By cutting the fan on and off at the right times, residents get the greatest relief from the heat and humidity without the higher energy bills.

 If water bills are too high, then try a smart sprinkler system powered by Wi-Fi and controlled by a phone or laptop.
 This system allows the owner to control exactly how much water each section of their yard receives.
 Certain sprinklers will even update themselves based on the weather in the area.
 Between the system's help and your own careful monitoring, you may be able to cut down on water consumption by up to half!